-We consider health information to be a club good or quasi-public good in that it is both non-rivalrous and excludable.
-That is, consumption by one entity does not prevent consumption by another entity, yet sharing can be prevented, and benefits can be monopolized or restricted to members of a club.3,27-29
+We consider health information to be a club good or quasi-public good in that it is both nonrivalrous and excludable.
+That is, consumption by one entity does not prevent consumption by another entity, yet sharing can be prevented, and benefits can be monopolized or restricted to members of a club.^{3,27-29} clubs, and externalities generated by clubs impact resource use and outcomes.^{28,30,31} Members join the club to reduce production costs or impose exclusion on a good, or both, but also must consider congestion as too many members may result in negative externalities.^{28,30,31} Thus, membership in clubs is often limited to the number of people for which benefits can be generated without excessive congestion.

 Club theory considers goods that are not entirely private or public.
-It often focuses on explaining how membership costs of joining clubs, potential congestion within clubs, rivalries between clubs, and externalities generated by clubs impact resource use and outcomes.
-Members join the club to reduce production costs or impose exclusion on a good, or both, but also must consider congestion as too many members may result in negative externalities.
-Thus, membership in clubs is often limited to the number of people for which benefits can be generated without excessive congestion.

-Rival health information clubs have long faced barriers to exchange propositions, meaning that health information market partitioning is a regular practice by such clubs.
-For example, club members can exchange health information using automated FHIR-based interfaces (i.e., APIs for structured data) or secure email exchange of records as PDFs (i.e., unstructured data that is difficult to query or aggregate) depending on their technological capabilities.
+It often focuses on explaining how membership costs of joining clubs, potential congestion within clubs, rivalries between propositions,32 meaning that health information market partitioning is a regular practice by such clubs.
+For example, club members can exchange health information using automated FHIR-based interfaces (i.e., APIs for structured data) or secure email exchange of records as PDFs (i.e., unstructured data that is difficult to query or aggregate) depending on their technological capabilities.33